Differentiable Drawing and Sketching: Direct Optimisation of Primitive Parameters

 \subsection{Examples: image based optimisation}

-To demonstrate the effectiveness of our approach for optimising primitives against a real image we provide a number of example results.
+To demonstrate the effectiveness of our approach for optimising primitives against a real image we provide a number of examples.
 All of the generated images in \cref{fig:blurredmseexamples,fig:directoptlosses} utilise the $200\times266$ pixels input image in \cref{fig:photo} as the target image to optimise against.
 Points and pixels are optimised to have a 1-pixel diameter/thickness in the image space.
 The domain of the world-space is constrained to [-1,1] on the y-axis and scaled proportionally on the x-axis.
-All generated examples were optimised using Adam~\citep{DBLP:journals/corr/KingmaB14} with a learning rate of 0.01 for 500 iterations. \Cref{fig:blurredmseexamples} shows the results from optimising 1000 points and 1000 lines using blurred MSE loss and demonstrates the overall effect that can be achieved. \Cref{fig:directoptlosses} demonstrates the effect of optimising 500 line segments from the same starting point using a range of different loss functions.
+All generated examples were optimised using Adam~\citep{DBLP:journals/corr/KingmaB14} with a learning rate of 0.01 for 500 iterations. \Cref{fig:blurredmseexamples} shows the results from optimising 1000 points and 1000 lines using blurred MSE loss and demonstrates the overall effect that can be achieved. \Cref{fig:directoptlosses} shows the effect of optimising 500 line segments from the same starting point using a range of different losses.

 It is instructive to compare how the automatically generated sketches compare to an image drawn by a human. \Cref{fig:sketch} is a hand-drawn pen and ink sketch of the same scene as used in the generation of \cref{fig:blurredmseexamples,fig:directoptlosses}.
 It is clear that all of the sketches broadly capture the overall structure of the scene and areas of light and dark.
 However, there are significant differences in the way this is captured.
 The losses based on MSE (including scale-space and blurred) all display the same trait of capturing the local intensity, although this is much more pronounced in the scale-space and blur variants, which also capture more detail.
 Changing the number of intervals per octave in the scale-space losses has very little overall effect (subtle changes around the `balloon').
 The perceptual loss using AlexNet captures highly local structure, but overall the resultant image is perhaps the least perceptually similar (or interpretable) of all the images.
 The perceptual loss using VGG captures a lot of the structure of the image; it is interesting how much of the broad shape information is captured, and how areas of light and dark are also represented.
 In addition, we can observe that the overall brightness on the right-hand side is lighter than the left, mimicking the human-drawn sketch, even though the raw grey-level values in the input image are similar on both sides.
 The differences between the two perceptual losses reflect the observation that the VGG variant is closer to traditional notions of perceptual difference when used for optimisation~\citep{Zhang_2018_CVPR}.
 Related to the observation that the VGG model seems to capture shape information rather well, we wonder if direct optimisation in the way we have performed it might lead to a new way to probe the (lack of) shape bias in different neural architectures~\citep{geirhos2018imagenettrained}.
 This could ultimately help us move closer to networks that robustly recognise objects from both sketches and photographs.